-All of the RCY's work to date points to the urgent need for a renewed in-depth review of care plans and planning and immediate action toward a practice that demonstrates a renewed understanding of quality, that draws wisdom and insight from promising practices in other jurisdictions, and that examines vital components of effective planning for transition, for cultural connections and for belonging.
+All of RCY's work to date points to the urgent need for a renewed in-depth review of care plans and planning and immediate action toward a practice that demonstrates a renewed understanding of quality, that draws wisdom and insight from promising practices in other jurisdictions, and that examines vital components of effective planning for transition, for cultural connections and for belonging.

 The Representative hopes that the following jurisdictional scan by InsideOut will prove useful and will inform updated ministry policies and practices.
-As mentioned previously, it will be followed by a report produced by RCY's Care Plan Quality Review team in the coming months, with the ultimate goal of improving outcomes for children and youth in government care.
+As mentioned previously, it is being co-released with a report by the RCY Care Planning Review team, with the ultimate goal of improving outcomes for children and youth in government care.

-About This Report\
+About This Report

 This report provides a summary of key findings from a review of care planning practices in select Canadian and international jurisdictions.
-It presents a synthesis of the elements of quality care planning to support permanency, to promote connection to culture and a sense of belonging, and to ensure safe and supported transitions for children and youth in out-of-home care.
+10 It presents a synthesis of the elements of quality care planning to support permanency, to promote connection to culture and a sense of belonging, and to ensure safe and supported transitions for children and youth in out-of-home care.
 The report also includes spotlights on two jurisdictions whose work in this area may be considered particularly strong and leading edge: New Zealand and the State of New South Wales, Australia.